AutoResearch/autora/docs/contribute/module.md

 There are several ways to publish your package, depending on how you set up your repository.

-- If you used the **cookiecutter template**, and uploaded your repository to github.com, then you can use Github Actions to automatically publish your package to PyPI or Conda.
+- If you used the **cookiecutter template** with the advanced setup, and uploaded your repository to github.com, then you can use Github Actions to automatically publish your package to PyPI or Conda.

 - If you used the **unguided template**, or you want to manually publish your package, you can follow [step 7 in this guide](https://github.com/AutoResearch/autora-template).